iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between a Divorce and an Annulment in Iowa

-In the State of Iowa, spouses who want to end their marriages by divorce may also be eligible to end it by annulment as well.
-When an annulment decree is issued, it has the effect of treating one’s marriage like it never existed, as the union was never valid to begin with.
+In the State of Iowa, spouses who want to end their marriages by divorce may also be eligible to end it by annulment.
+When an annulment decree is issued, the marital union is treated as if it never existed, as the union was never valid.
 On the other hand, when the marriage is valid, a divorce is the legal process that terminates the union.
-Petitions for annulment can be filed only in situations where the filing party(ies) can prove specific statutory grounds, as described in Iowa Code § 598.29.
-As a result, annulment decrees are issued more infrequently than divorce.
+Petitions for annulment may be filed only in situations where the filing party(ies) can prove specific statutory grounds, as described in Iowa Code § 598.29.
+As a result, annulment decrees are issued more infrequently than divorce decrees.
 The Iowa District Court has jurisdiction over divorce and annulment petitions within the State.

 What is an Iowa Divorce Decree?

 The legal document approving one’s divorce is referred to as the Final Decree of Dissolution of Marriage in Iowa.
-Typically, a divorce is not final until a judge signs this document and it is filed with the Clerk of District Court.
-A divorce decree will contain court orders, judicial decisions, spouses’ personal information, and basic case details.
-Orders which the court may approve include spousal/child support, child custody, parenting time, property distribution, and debt allocation.
+Typically, a divorce is not final until a judge signs this document and it is filed with the Clerk of the District Court.
+A divorce decree usually contains court orders, judicial decisions, spouses’ personal information, and basic case details.
+The court may approve orders that include spousal/child support, child custody, parenting time, property distribution, and debt allocation.
 Divorced persons are required to stick to the terms of their divorce decree or be held in contempt of the court.
-Under Iowa Code § 598.24, persons who are found in contempt may be liable to pay the cost of the ensuing court proceedings, as well as the legal fees.
+Under Iowa Code § 598.24, persons found in contempt may be liable to pay the cost of the ensuing court proceedings and the legal fees.

 What is an Annulment in Iowa?

 An annulment decree nullifies a person’s marriage contract in Iowa.
-Usually, an annulment petition is filed by the spouse who believes that such a person’s marriage is not valid legally.
-However, before this decree can be issued by a District Court judge, that person must demonstrate certain legal grounds (reasons).
+Usually, an annulment petition is filed by the spouse who believes that the marriage is not valid legally.
+However, before a District Court judge can issue this decree, that person is required to demonstrate specific legal grounds (reasons).
 These grounds are outlined in Iowa Code § 598.29 and include:

-• Impotency: either party was impotent when the marriage was entered
+• Impotency: Either party was impotent when the marriage was entered into

-• Incestuous marriage: both parties are too related to be married
+• Incestuous marriage: Both parties are too closely related to be married

 • Lack of capacity or competence to consent to a marital union